-Notorious Haunted Insane Asylums
+Notorious Haunted Insane Asylums and Stories

 Often the scene of so much human suffering, is it any wonder there are so many reports of haunted insane asylums?
 Tales abound of former residents who still walk the halls and frightening echoes of the past still heard upon the grounds even after the buildings are demolished.

 The urge to investigate these hospitals is very tempting, but it is also extremely dangerous and often illegal.
 It's better to learn some of the stories from this slideshow lest you chance becoming the latest urban legend connected to one of these tragic locales.

 The Ridges Asylum

 The site of many atrocities performed under the guise of mental health care, the Ridges in Athens, Ohio is connected to the story of a patient named Margaret Schilling.
 Margaret was somehow locked in an abandoned ward and died there.
 Her naked body was undiscovered for several weeks, and today the floor of that ward still shows the human-shaped stain her body left behind.
 Does Margaret's spirit still haunt the hallways of The Ridges?
 Some ghost hunters believe so.

 North Hampton State Hospital in Massachusetts was reportedly haunted by residual sounds from the past.
 The site has been almost completely demolished, but the curious might wonder if the new residents of the planned housing community will still hear slamming doors, squeaking gurneys and tearful moans from denizens of the past.

 From Bartonville Mental Hospital in Peoria, Illinois comes the story of "Old Book".
 This patient assisted in the burial of many other inmates and was known for wailing pitiably for their deaths.
 At his own death, the wailing was even louder, and many doctors, nurses and other witnesses reported looking over at the graveyard elm to see Old Book's ghost crying in anguish.